 Guide to Wind Energy & Wildlife

 Wind energy is a key component of a low-carbon future.
 Like all power sources, it can have adverse impacts to wildlife.
-This guide summarizes what we know about developing onshore wind energy in the U.S. while protecting wildlife and their habitats.
+This guide summarizes what we know about developing land-based wind energy in the U.S. while protecting wildlife and their habitats.